camallen/unipart_bbc_microbit/README.md

 #### Getting started Links

-Some links to help you get started with the microbit
+Some links to help you get started with the Micro:bit

 + [Get started videos](https://www.microbit.co.uk/getting-started)
 + [How to create code in the blocks editor](https://www.microbit.co.uk/blocks/editor)